Mitsubishi Concept-RA

-The Mitsubishi Concept-RA is a concept car manufactured by Mitsubishi Motors, and first revealed on at the North American International Auto Show in January 2008.
-Although there has been no official confirmation, the automotive press has speculated that this prototype presages the next generation of the Mitsubishi Eclipse.
+The Mitsubishi Concept-RA is a concept car manufactured by Mitsubishi Motors, and first revealed at the North American International Auto Show in January 2008.
+It was speculated by the automotive press to presage a potential fifth generation of the Mitsubishi Eclipse.

 The car has an aluminium space frame chassis, and features a 4N14 2.2-litre clean diesel producing 150 kW and 420 Nm, powering all four wheels through the company's S-AWC drivetrain and SST twin-clutch transmission.
-Following the lead of other recent Mitsubishi prototypes, "green plastic" recyclable resin is used extensively in the body panels and interior for environmental reasons.
+Following the lead of other Mitsubishi prototypes at the time, "green plastic" recyclable resin was used extensively in the body panels and interior for environmental reasons.